Farzy820/4x5-macropad/README.md

 ## Installation and Setup
 ### Firmware
-- First, you want to download the latest version of QMK MSYS from [QMK MSYS](https://msys.qmk.fm/) and QMK Toolbox from [QMK Toolbox](https://qmk.fm/toolbox), as well as [VIA](https://github.com/cebby2420/via-desktop/releases/tag/v2025.1.13) if you wish to keep a local instal copy.
+- First, you want to download the latest version of [QMK MSYS](https://msys.qmk.fm/) and [QMK Toolbox](https://qmk.fm/toolbox), as well as [VIA](https://github.com/cebby2420/via-desktop/releases/tag/v2025.1.13) if you wish to keep a local instal copy.
 Otherwise, you can also reprogram keys from its [browser version](https://usevia.app/).

 ### Assembly
 - After [3D printing the parts](https://www.printables.com/model/1152899-4x5-macropad), you can start assembling your macropad.
 Place all your keys inside the bracket, making sure all the pins face one direction, as shown.